-Being one of the most popular attractions in Tarako Gorge and closest to the entrance, Shakadang Trail can get extremely crowded so it’s best to go as early as possible.
-We were on the trail by 9am and it was mostly empty, but Taiwan had just opened its border for tourism, so there were fewer tourists than usual.
+Being one of the most popular attractions in Tarako Gorge and closest to the entrance, Shakadang Trail can get extremely crowded so it’s best to go as early as possible and make it your first stop.

 2. Visit the Eternal Spring Shrine

 🤔 Why: The Eternal Spring Shrine, another popular tourist stop, is a cluster of colorful shrines tucked into the mountain with a waterfall spewing out underneath.
 It was built to honor the 200+ workers who died while working on the highway in the early 1900s.

 📍 Location: You can see the Eternal Spring Shrine from the parking lot here, which is also where you can start the walk to the shrine after crossing a bridge and going into some tunnels.

-Duration: If you take the tunnel to the Eternal Spring Shrine, you’ll likely spend about 20 minutes walking and visiting it.
+⏰ Suggested duration: If you take the tunnel to the Eternal Spring Shrine, you’ll likely spend about 20 minutes walking and visiting it.
 If the tunnels are closed due to a landslide, you can spend 10 minutes looking at the surrounding area.

 3. Walk the Buluowan Suspension Bridge

 🤔 Why: The Buluowan Suspension Bridge is one of Taiwan’s tallest bridges, but it leads to nowhere.
 It was built to give a beautiful panoramic view of the valley.

 📍 Location: To visit the Buluowan Suspension Bridge, you can park here and walk to the terrace before crossing the bridge.

 7 Other Things To Do in Taroko Gorge